Aungkyaw0/InABox-Meal-Delivery/README.md

 # 🎁 In A Box - Meal Kit Delivery Website

-A responsive web application for a meal kit delivery service built with HTML5, Bootstrap 5, and JavaScript.
+A responsive web application for a meal kit delivery service built with HTML5, CSS3, Bootstrap 5, and JavaScript.
+This project is my first bootstrap project and just a educational project.

 ## 📋 Overview